herowell/vimdesktop/README.md

 Update History by Lu Da Jun

 - Aug.
+17 2018:
-17 2018: MSO_CopySelectedEmailFromMainOutlookWindow added
+    - MSO_CopySelectedEmailFromMainOutlookWindow added
+    - Modify the function of key h, j to support move left and right when composing email
 - Aug.
 13 2018:
     - Add fv key binding to paste from clipboard
         - Using fv when composing new email will paste from clipboard